News

 Guest curator Mengyao Xia: wants to strengthen "aesthetic democracy" in an AI-mediated image culture

-Mengyao Xia is a PhD candidate in social design at Kyushu University in Japan.
-Her research explores aesthetic democracy and material-based, participatory methods in an AI-mediated visual culture.
-During her stay at the Bodø City Museum as a guest curator, she has worked practically in the exhibition space with map material related to Hans Ragnar Mathisen, and describes the experience as an important meeting between theory and practice.
+Mengyao Xia is a PhD student in social design at Kyushu University in Japan.
+Her research explores aesthetic democracy and material-based participatory methods in AI-mediated visual culture.
+During her stay at the City Museum in Bodø As a guest curator, she has worked practically in the exhibition room with map material related to Hans Ragnar Mathisen, and describes the experience as an important meeting between theory and practice.

 From Sápmi to Taiwan: collaboration highlighted in Chronology of Urgencies

-A meeting at a seminar during the Insomnia Festival in Tromsø was the starting point for a long-term collaboration between artist Hans Ragnar Mathisen and Taiwanese, Tromsø-based artist Lin Pei-Han.
-Now the collaboration is highlighted in connection with the exhibition Chronology of Urgencies at the Bodø City Museum.
+A meeting at a seminar during the Insomnia festival in Tromsø was the starting point for a long-term collaboration between artist Hans Ragnar Mathisen and Taiwanese, Tromsø-based artist Lin Pei-Han.
+Now the collaboration is highlighted in connection with the exhibition Chronology of Urgencies at the City Museum in Bodø .

-When “made in Bodø” was a given - here is this spring's lecture
+When “made in Bodø "was a given - here is the spring lecture

 Bodø made it – have you taken care of it?

-This fall, the City Museum will once again be filled with city history.
-This time, we will take a closer look at industry and production in Bodø throughout the 20th century.
+This fall, the City Museum will be filled with city history again.
+This time, we will take a closer look at industry and production in Bodø throughout the 1900s.

 Exhibition opening: First Strike City by Dan Mariner